Comparing Playground Flooring with Rooftop and Patio Flooring

 By Created: July, 2017 - Modified: September, 2019

-Related Product: Sterling Roof Top Tile 2 Inch Blue
+Related Product: Sterling Roof Top Tile Blue 2 Inch x 2x2 Ft.

 Perhaps you want to add some outdoor living space, business or customer area or play space.
 Or maybe it is time to upgrade the playground mats in your facility or daycare.
 Just like indoors, you should start your project from the ground up, selecting a type of outdoor flooring that will help make your space appealing, durable and safe.
 Flooring for the outdoors faces a number of challenges, the first being that it can stand up to the environment.
 Moisture, cold, heat, and UV light can do a number on any man made material, causing it to warp, shrink, crack and fade.

 This leads us to rubber, a natural product so tough it can withstand the elements better than many synthetic materials.
 In many cases, you won't have to worry about mold, mildew or fading.
 Another benefit is that many outdoor rubber flooring products contain recycled materials, which is good for the environment, and your wallet.

 Since your flooring will be outside, it is not as important to look for rubber flooring outdoor products that don't have an odor.
 While rubber outdoor flooring can be an investment upfront, it is durable enough to last for years with a simple cleaning each season.
 Surprisingly, many rubber playground flooring tiles work just as well as flooring for a deck as they do for a playground application.
 Generally you would chose a lighter weight tile for a rooftop or deck, and thicker playground flooring material, with a fall rating appropriate to your playground equipment for your play space.
 But rest assured that a rubber roof tile will be an inviting space for children to play.